 Sec.
-22 ANY BALL TOUCHED BY a defensive player which goes over the fence in fair territory shall not be included in the team's over-the-fence home run total.
+19 ANY BALL TOUCHED BY a defensive player which goes over the fence in fair territory shall not be included in the team's over-the-fence home run total.
 It shall be ruled and scored as a four-base error.
 See Rule 5, Sec 10.

 Sec.
-23 EQUALIZER:
+20 EQUALIZER:

-- a.
-For all play, the equalization rule will be in effect when a team is playing against a lower age division team, or a team of different classification.
+The equalization rule will be in effect when a team is playing against a lower age division team, or a team of different classification.
 At the beginning of the first, second and third innings, one run will be added to the score for the older age division or lower classified team.
-At the beginning of the fourth inning in men's programs only, two runs will be added to the score for the older age division team or lower classified team (for a maximum of five runs in men's programs and three runs in women's programs).
-If the game is concluded before the maximum run addition is reached, only the runs added to that point will be allowed.
+If the game is concluded before the three-run maximum addition is reached, only the runs added to that point will be allowed.
 Runs added by this rule are not included in maximum run per inning counts.
-(Example: If the maximum per inning of five runs is scored, the equalizer- added run results in six runs for that inning.) - b.
+(Example: If the maximum per inning of five runs is scored, the equalizer- added run results in six runs for that inning.)

 When both teams meet the requirements above in a single game, the equalization rule will not apply.

-NOTE: No team shall receive more than 5 "equalizer" runs (3 in women's programs) in the same game.
+NOTE: No team shall receive more than 3 "equalizer in the same game.
 If one team qualifies for the runs while the other team also qualifies for runs, the two cancel and no award will be made to either team.